-When the Chequered Flag is waved to the leading rider, no rider will enter the track from the pit lane.
+When the Chequered Flag is waved, no rider will enter the track from the pit lane.

-As soon as the Chequered Flag is waved to the leading rider, the Red Light will be switched on at the pit lane exit and a marshal showing a Red Flag will stand in the pit lane exit.
+As soon as the Chequered Flag is waved, the Red Light will be switched on at the pit lane exit and a marshal showing a Red Flag will stand in the pit lane exit.